 Best Time To Travel to Holland

-Holland can be visited year-round, and each season has pros and cons to each season.
+Holland can be visited year-round, and each season has pros and cons.

 Spring is one of the most popular seasons to visit Holland.
 Expect large crowds and high prices, especially in flower season.
 That is between the last week of March and the first week of May.

-The best week to see most flowers bloom is the 3rd and 4th week of April.
+The best weeks to see most flowers bloom are the 3rd and 4th week of April.
 April and May are also the months with the most sunshine (on average) in Holland.

 As a bonus, April and May are also great for joining typical Dutch celebrations.
 On April 27th, it’s Kings Day, May 4th is Remembrance Day, and May 5th is Liberation Day.

 Kingsday is a national holiday and the most significant national celebration ever.
 Make sure to wear something orange if you’re here!

 Summers can be hot in Amsterdam or full of rain.
 You never know.
 Neither is particularly pleasant.

 The Germans will invade our beaches :-).
 And in August, when France, Spain, and Italy have their holiday together, Holland, our tiny country, is swamped by tourists.
 Especially Amsterdam then bursts to its seams with tourists.